+Given that hands are the most commonly used body part for manipulating objects, leveraging hand gestures to control computer systems presents an effective way to replace traditional mouse hardware.
+Previous works on hand gesture recognition have employed both contact-based and contactless approaches.
+Older contact-based methods involved using data gloves~\cite{kim20093} to detect hand gestures and track their movements.
+However, these gloves were often cumbersome, hindering natural hand movements due to their weight, wiring, and sensor placements.
+With the advancements in computer vision, newer iterations of data gloves have become simpler, eliminating wiring and relying on camera-based hand tracking techniques~\cite{wang2009real}.
+In some cases, data gloves have been replaced by colored fingertips~\cite{mistry2009sixthsense}.
+Eventually, hand gesture applications have evolved into touchless systems, utilizing machine learning techniques and captured frames from cameras.

-Machine learning techniques, which use image processing systems like cameras, can be an alternative for contact-based approaches.
-Maybe the most useful feature of these techniques is degrees of freedom for hand movements, which should be obligatory for the HCI systems.
-Such techniques are combined with image processing and computer vision methods; Image processing methods convert the captured images of a camera to digital forms and implement scaling, filtering and noise remover on them.
-Computer vision creates eyesight for computers to distinguish between different gestures the way that human does.
-For example, in ~\cite{veluchamy2015vision}, by setting a color threshold for skin color, human skin is detected and the background of images is removed.
-In ~\cite{dhule2014computer}, no learning algorithm is used and instead of frames, a video sequence is imported to the process part and methods, such as skin detection and approximate median model are applied. ~\cite{huang2019hand} detects both hand and head based on the skin color and creates a white and black mask from each frame; Next, a VGGNet model is trained to differentiate between hand and head.
-In ~\cite{park2008method}, an angle between thumb and index finger is defined for discriminating hand gestures.
-In some other papers, such as ~\cite{noreen2015hand}, the images convert to the HSV color space to access each color just in one component.
-In ~\cite{grif2018human}, hands move in front of a blue background to benefit from the variation of human skin and background in the HSV space.
+Machine learning techniques that utilize image processing systems, such as cameras, offer an alternative to contact-based approaches.
+These techniques provide greater freedom of movement for hands, a crucial aspect for effective Human-Computer Interaction (HCI) systems.
+Image processing methods are used to convert camera-captured images into digital forms, enabling scaling, filtering, and noise removal.
+Computer vision algorithms then enable computers to discern between different gestures, mimicking human visual perception.
+For example, in~\cite{veluchamy2015vision}, skin color detection is employed by setting a color threshold to detect human skin and remove the background from images.
+Another approach in~\cite{dhule2014computer} involves analyzing video sequences instead of individual frames, utilizing methods such as skin detection and approximate median models. ~\cite{huang2019hand} detects both hands and heads based on skin color, creating binary masks for each and training a VGGNet model to distinguish between them.
+In~\cite{park2008method}, hand gestures are discriminated based on the angle between the thumb and index finger.
+Other papers, such as~\cite{noreen2015hand}, convert images to the HSV color space to access color information efficiently.
+In~\cite{grif2018human}, hands are captured against a blue background to take advantage of the distinct variations between human skin and the background in the HSV space.